Table of Contents

 - The name “TikTok” stems from the “tick-tock” sound that analog clocks make, presumably chosen to represent the platform's short, snappy videos, while also matching its Chinese counterpart.

-- In the Chinese language, the onomatopoeia for “tick-tock” is rendered as “dīdā” (滴答) instead.
+- In the Chinese language, the equivalent onomatopoeia for “tick-tock” is actually “dīdā” (滴答).

-- A number of users engage in “algospeak”, a form of self-censorship that borrows euphemisms, emojis, and leetspeak, to bypass the internet's growing use of moderation filters.35)36)37)
+- A number of users engage in “algospeak”, a form of self-censorship that borrows euphemisms, emojis, and leetspeak, to bypass the internet's growing use of moderation filters.45)46)47)

 - On the other hand, it does sound a bit paranoid and superstitious, overlooking that users may not have the time to listen or develop compassion fatigue through repeated exposure.

-- In late 2022, The Washington Post conducted their experiment on alleged TikTok suppression, but concluded that their experiment was simply flawed and wrote it off as inconclusive.38)
+- In late 2022, The Washington Post conducted their experiment on alleged TikTok suppression, but concluded that their experiment was simply flawed and wrote it off as inconclusive.48)

 - Personally, I don't have any memories of Musical.ly, since it got popular after I graduated high school, but I do vaguely recall being confused whenever I saw their early advertisements.